luna/luna-rfcs/text/0002-luna-build.md

   resolution operation.
 Each operation has an associated hash.
 When called with a hash, it rolls back the project's dependencies to the specified state.

+### Version Resolution

+A build matrix would not store exact package dependencies; instead, it would store an `N+2`-dimensional sparse matrix of known good build configurations for each package, where `N` is the number of dependencies (and each of those dimensions stores the version of the dependency) and the extra two dimensions are for operating systems and for architecture.

+*Note: A "good build configuration" is one that can build in both debug and release mode, as well as pass all of the package's test suite.*

+Luna Build would have a way to compute dependency resolution for build configurations that have not been tested, but when a build configuration succeeds for an official version, that build configuration would be sent to the Luna Build repository and added to the package's build matrix.

 This RFC suggests the use of [Z3](https://github.com/Z3Prover/z3) for dependency resolution as it is a very well-optimised constraint solver and already has [Haskell Bindings](https://hackage.haskell.org/package/z3).